 Melissa: [12:25] Yeah.
 Absolutely.

-Stacey: [12:28] I think that that new thread phenomenon on Twitter, this is definitely a tangent, but I’m really interested in this.
+Stacey: [12:28] I think that the new thread phenomenon on Twitter, this is definitely a tangent, but I’m really interested in this.
 One reason is because you mentioned earlier that Twitter is a place where you can synthesize and succinctly communicate ideas.
 With the new thread movement, the longer characters and the thread movement, now Twitter is becoming a place where you craft arguments.

 [12:52] The succinct synthesis is no longer the organizing principle for a lot of users.
 It’s the curation and argumentation that you can do by bringing in other people’s tweets, by bringing in different evidence, and by crafting something that’s really compelling.
 Even when you want to give up on the thread, you can’t because you have to see what comes next.